KilledByAPixel/LittleJS/reference.md

 TileInfo.size             // Size of tile in pixels TileInfo.textureIndex     // Texture index to use
-TileInfo.offset(offset)   // Offset this tile by a certain amount in pixels TileInfo.getTextureInfo() // Returns texture info for this tile
+TileInfo.offset(offset)   // Offset this tile by a certain amount in pixels TileInfo.frame(frame)     // Offset this tile by a number of animation frames TileInfo.getTextureInfo() // Returns texture info for this tile

 // Texture Info Object